-If you’ve ever experienced a NICU stay, I’m sure you’ve noticed how much equipment is used to support these tiny babies.
-But, as babies go through their hospital journey, the requirements decrease for high-tech, life-sustaining equipment.
+If you’ve ever experienced a neonatal intensive care unit (NICU) stay, I’m sure you’ve noticed how much equipment is used to support these tiny babies.
+But, as NICU babies go through their hospital journey, the requirements decrease for high-tech, life-sustaining equipment.
 They don’t need as much “life support” in the sense of ventilators, IV fluids, medications, temperature-controlled beds, etc. These babies need “life support” in terms of being held, interacting with their surroundings, and having someone talk to them.

-While holding and cuddling babies throughout a shift is one of my favorite things to do, it’s not always possible.
-NICU nurses may have multiple babies to care for during their shift.
+While holding and cuddling NICU infants throughout a shift is one of my favorite things to do, it’s not always possible.
+Neonatal intensive care nurses may have multiple babies to care for during their shift.
 It can mean feeding and caring for one baby, moving on to the next baby to give medications, take vital signs, and then of course complete the most dreaded nursing duty: charting.
 And those volunteer baby cuddlers you’ve read about?
 Thanks to COVID, they haven’t been permitted in the NICU for nearly two years.
 So, now more than ever NICU staff are wishing they had an extra set of hands.
 This is where the MamaRoo comes in.

-The MamaRoo is an infant seat that bounces and sways, like parents do when comforting their babies.
+The MamaRoo is an infant seat that bounces and sways like parents do when comforting their babies.
 My unit was first introduced to the MamaRoo a few years ago when the grandma of a baby in our care brought one in for her grandson.
 What a game-changer!
-I’ll list a few of the many reasons all the nurses fell in love with this magical machine.
+Below are a few of the many reasons all the NICU nurses fell in love with this magical machine.

 Ease of Use